erodola/DLAI-s2-2023/README.md

 - An oral exam (optional, attributes at most 3 points, added to or subtracted from the final grade)

 We may require an oral exam in doubtful cases or whenever necessary.

+The list of **projects** is available [here](https://github.com/erodola/DLAI-s2-2023/raw/main/ListOfProjects.pdf).
+Each project must be accompanied with code + a 2 page report using a fixed template, available [here](https://github.com/erodola/DLAI-s2-2023/raw/main/template.zip).
+Projects can be made in groups of at most 2 students, but in this case, you must motivate this decision and get our approval beforehand.

 Here you can find some example sheets of past written exams: